Skip to Content

 Top 7 Reasons An ATV or UTV Will Smell Like Burning Oil

+If you own an ATV or UTV and notice an unpleasant burning oil smell, it’s important to investigate the cause promptly.
 There are a few reasons an ATV may smell like it’s burning oil.
-Some of them are nothing to worry about, but if your quad is actually burning oil, that is a cause for concern.
-Lets go over a few things to check to see if you really have an issue to deal with or not.
+Some of them are nothing to worry about, but if your quad is burning oil, that is a cause for concern.

-How To Tell If An ATV/UTV Is Burning Oil
+How Can I Tell If My ATV/UTV Is Burning Oil?

 If your ATV is brand new it may have starter oil still in the engine.
 This oil is put in the machine from the factory and helps keep the parts protected during shipping and storage.
 A burning smell is normal at first if your ATV is brand new.

 Do not forget to change the oil before you put your first 10 hours or 100 miles on the ATV.
-When you do this first oil change also check the valves for adjustments while your at it.
-This will be the most important oil change of the ATVs life, please do not forget to do it.
+When you do this first oil change also check the valves for adjustments while you’re at it.
+This will be the most important oil change of the ATV’s life, please do not forget to do it.

-In fact, some manufacturers will void the warranty if you do not change the oil and do a 100 mile valve inspection.
+Some manufacturers will void the warranty if you do not change the oil and do a 100-mile valve inspection.
 Keep that in mind and take good care of your engine.

 A lot of times people end up putting the wrong type of oil in their ATV engine.
 Doing this might not necessarily cause the engine to burn oil, but could easily give off a weird smell that will make you think it is.
-And certain types will oil will actually overheat and burn inside your engine will you’re riding it.
+Certain types will oil will overheat and burn inside your engine while you’re riding it.

-It’s always best to stick with the manufacturers recommendation, but here’s an example of the type of oil you’re looking for a 4 stroke ATV engine.
+It’s always best to stick with the manufacturer’s recommendation, but here’s an example of the type of oil you’re looking for in a 4-stroke ATV engine.
 Valvoline SAE 10W-40 ATV/UTV Engine Oil from Amazon is a good example of the type of oil you should be running in your quad.

 You want a good oil that will protect a wet clutch and prevent deposit formations.
 Just throwing any old oil in your engine will lead to problems eventually.
 Get the right type of oil and put the right amount in your engine.

-A lot of people over-look the the simple things to keeping an ATV is good driving condition.
-One of the most common is over or under filling the engine oil.
+A lot of people overlook the simple things about keeping an ATV in good driving condition.
+One of the most common is over or under-filling the engine oil.
 With too much oil in the engine, you may notice oil starting to leak out of the exhaust or being burnt up in the engine.

 To properly use an oil dipstick, you want to remove the dipstick completely and clean it off with a paper towel.
 Then reinsert the dipstick without screwing it down or tightening it.
 Pull the dipstick back out and make sure the dipstick is covered in oil up to the full marking on the dipstick, not past it.
 Add oil or drain oil from the oil drain plug if necessary.